FREQUENTLY ASKED QUESTIONS

 Yes, FACA offers need-based scholarships dependent on availability and on a first-come, first-served basis.
-Applications are available via FAST Aid. from February to April for the next school year.
+Applications are available via the link below- from February to April for the next school year.
 Awards are announced in June.
 See the Finance Director for more information.

 Are payment plans available?

 Yes, payment plans are available.
 FACA offers annual, semester, or monthly payment plans.